 One study found that 30% of those with type II DM in its study were deficient in zinc, and that supplementation with zinc alone, chromium alone, and zinc with chromium resulted in significant reduction of plasma thiobarbituric acid reactive substances (TBARS) by 13.6%, 13.6%, and 18.2% respectively [43]; no adverse side effects were noted.

 Zinc is involved in insulin physiology.
 It enhances the magnitude of the binding of insulin to the receptor, but simultaneously inhibits the degradation of insulin by the liver plasma membranes.
-Zinc modulates insulin's actions by stimulating lipogenesis in adipocytes in a synergistic relationship with insulin [44].
+Zinc modulates insulin's actions by stimulating lipogenesis in adipocytes in a synergistic relationship with insulin [43].
 Zinc is a cofactor of key enzymes in glucose metabolism [23].
-Some feel that insulin resistance may be related to zinc deficiency by impairment of insulin secretion by the pancreas; interference in insulin-receptor binding; decreased insulin-receptor synthesis; and abnormal glucose carrier structure and/or translocation inside the cell [44].
-It is unclear if diabetic patients malabsorb zinc or are unable to compensate for the excessive urinary loss [44,45].
-It has been speculated that zinc deficiency may account for impaired wound healing, decreased cell-mediated immunity and taste acuity in diabetic subjects [44].
-One researcher noted that although many diabetics are low in zinc, supplemental zinc, as typically used in mineral salt forms, does not apparently absorb well enough to raise zinc levels [45].
-On the other hand, high zinc yeast (which Doctors’ Research carries) has been found to be 6.46 times better absorbed than zinc gluconate [46].
+Some feel that insulin resistance may be related to zinc deficiency by impairment of insulin secretion by the pancreas; interference in insulin-receptor binding; decreased insulin-receptor synthesis; and abnormal glucose carrier structure and/or translocation inside the cell [43].
+It is unclear if diabetic patients malabsorb zinc or are unable to compensate for the excessive urinary loss [43,44].
+It has been speculated that zinc deficiency may account for impaired wound healing, decreased cell-mediated immunity and taste acuity in diabetic subjects [43].
+One researcher noted that although many diabetics are low in zinc, supplemental zinc, as typically used in mineral salt forms, does not apparently absorb well enough to raise zinc levels [44].
+On the other hand, high zinc yeast has been found to be better absorbed than non-yeast forms [45].

 Vanadium is found in skim milk, vegetable oils, many vegetables, grains and cereals.
 Mushrooms, parsley, dill and black pepper are particularly rich in vanadium [47].
 Daily consumption in humans ranges from 10 µg to 2 mg [48].
 One human study involving 11 type II diabetics found that vanadium significantly improved glycemic control, and fasting plasma glucose was reduced from 194 to 155 mg/dl, hemoglobin A1C from 8.1 to 7.6%, and fructosamine from 348 to 293 µmol/l and reduced endogenous glucose production by approximately 20%, which correlated with a reduction in fasting plasma glucose [49].
 It has been reported that organic forms of vanadium are safer, more absorbable and able to deliver a therapeutic effect up to 50% greater than inorganic forms [48].